13 Common Website Design Scams And How To Avoid Them

 Why Low-Priced Websites Are a Scam

-The Risks of Choosing a “Too Good to Be True” Website
+The Risks of Choosing a “Low Price” Website

 How to Avoid Falling for Low-Cost Website Design Scams

-- Avoid Contracts That Limit Control: Make sure you’ll own your domain and website, with the ability to move it to a different host or provider.
+• Avoid Contracts That Limit Control: Make sure you own your domain and website, with the ability to move it to a different host or provider.

 Investing in a professionally designed website may cost more upfront, but it ensures you receive a secure, functional, and scalable platform that supports your business’s long-term growth.
 Cheap alternatives may save money initially, but the risks far outweigh the short-term savings.